Gold Diggers of 1937

 Gold Diggers of 1937 is a Warner Bros. movie musical directed by Lloyd Bacon with musical numbers created and directed by Busby Berkeley.
 The film stars Dick Powell and Joan Blondell, who were married at the time, with Glenda Farrell and Victor Moore.

 The film features songs by the teams of Harold Arlen and E.Y.
 Harburg, and Harry Warren and Al Dubin.
-It was based on the play "Sweet Mystery of Life" by Richard Maibaum, Michael Wallach and George Haight, which ran briefly on Broadway in 1935.
+It was based on the play Sweet Mystery of Life by Richard Maibaum, Michael Wallach and George Haight, which ran briefly on Broadway in 1935.
 Warren Duff wrote the screenplay with the assistance of Tom Reed, who was billed as "Screenplay constructor".

-This is the fifth movie in Warner Bros.' series of "Gold Digger" films, following the now lost films The Gold Diggers (1923), a silent film, and the partially lost sound film Gold Diggers of Broadway (1929), as well as Gold Diggers of 1933 – a remake of The Gold Diggers and the first to feature Busby Berkeley's extravagant production numbers – and Gold Diggers of 1935.
+This is the fifth movie in Warner Bros.' series of Gold Digger films, following the now lost films The Gold Diggers (1923), a silent film, and the partially lost sound film Gold Diggers of Broadway (1929), as well as Gold Diggers of 1933 – a remake of The Gold Diggers and the first to feature Busby Berkeley's extravagant production numbers – and Gold Diggers of 1935.
 Gold Diggers of 1937 was followed by Gold Diggers in Paris (1938).

 Plot

 Meek, aging, hypochondriac stage producer J.J.
-Hobart (Victor Moore), who always thinks he is about to die, is going to mount a new show, but his partners Morty Wethered (Osgood Perkins) and Tom Hugo (Charles D. Brown) lost the money for the show in the stock market.
-On the advice of chorus girl Genevieve Larkin (Glenda Farrell), they insure J.J. for a million dollars, so that when he dies, they will have the money they need to produce the show.
-Genevieve's friend, ex-chorus girl Norma Perry (Joan Blondell) is sweet on insurance salesman Rosmer "Rossi" Peek (Dick Powell), and he writes the policy.
+Hobart, who always thinks he is about to die, is going to mount a new show, but his partners Morty Wethered and Tom Hugo lost the money for the show in the stock market.
+On the advice of chorus girl Genevieve Larkin, they insure J.J. for a million dollars, so that when he dies, they will have the money they need to produce the show.
+Genevieve's friend, ex-chorus girl Norma Perry is sweet on insurance salesman Rosmer "Rossi" Peek, and he writes the policy.

-When Rosmer's boss, Andy Callahan (William B. Davidson) finds out how old J.J. is, he is afraid he will not pass the physical, but when Hobart does, Rosmer decides he has to keep J.J. alive as long as possible, to reap the rewards of his sale.
+When Rossi's boss, Andy Callahan finds out how old J.J. is, he is afraid he will not pass the physical, but when J.J. does, Rossi decides he has to keep J.J. alive as long as possible, to reap the rewards of his sale.
 On the other hand, Morty and Hugo have everything to gain if J.J. dies, and they try to help things along.
 When that fails, they talk Genevieve into seducing J.J., but she ends up falling in love with him instead.
-Rosmer finds out the reason for the insurance policy, and talks his boss, Callahan, into investing in J.J.'s show, to save the company the money it would have to pay if J.J. dropped dead after learning he was broke and could not put on the show.
-When the show is a success Genevieve and J.J. get married, and so do Norma and Rosmer.
+Rossi finds out the reason for the insurance policy, and talks his boss, Callahan, into investing in J.J.'s show, to save the company the money it would have to pay if J.J. dropped dead after learning he was broke and could not put on the show.
+When the show is a success Genevieve and J.J. get married, and so do Norma and Rossi.